 Paediatric ophthalmology is a subspecialty of ophthalmology that concentrates on the visual development, eye health, and treatment of eye disorders in infants, children, and adolescents.

-Identifying vision problems in children can be challenging as they may not be able to express or communicate their discomfort or difficulties.
+Identifying eye problems in children can be challenging as they may not be able to express or communicate their discomfort or difficulties.
 So, what is the possible step you can take to recognize that your toddler needs child eye care?

 Simply by keeping an eagle eye on your child’s behavior will be the starting step or you can connect with a paediatric ophthalmologist for better guidance.
 Apart from that, here are some points that can help identify if your child has vision problems –